hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

 ## [Ansible Glossary](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html)

-- Idempotency
-  An operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions.

-- Ad Hoc
+### Ad Hoc

-  Refers to running Ansible to perform some quick command, using `/usr/bin/ansible`, rather than the orchestration language, which is `/usr/bin/ansible-playbook`.
+> Refers to running Ansible to perform some quick command,
+> using `/usr/bin/ansible`,
+> rather than the orchestration language,
+> which is `/usr/bin/ansible-playbook`.
-  An example of an ad hoc command might be rebooting 50 machines in your infrastructure.
+> An example of an ad hoc command might be rebooting 50 machines in your infrastructure.
-  Anything you can do ad hoc can be accomplished by writing a playbook and playbooks can also glue lots of other operations together.
+> Anything you can do ad hoc can be accomplished by writing a playbook
+> and playbooks can also glue lots of other operations together.

+### Idempotency

+> An operation is idempotent if the result of performing it once is exactly the same as
+> the result of performing it repeatedly without any intervening actions.

 ## Table of Contents